mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 ## Installing Slony

-Slony is used to upgrade the database without requiring a long downtime.
+Use Slony to upgrade the database without requiring a long downtime.
 Slony can be downloaded from <https://www.slony.info/>.
 If you have installed PostgreSQL using your operating system's package manager you may also be able to install Slony using said package manager.